 Texas A&M University offers many financial aid options to help you pay for School costs, including scholarships and loans.
 Offices for financial aid are located in the General Services Complex, and they can be contacted via phone at 979-847-1787.
 Additional information about Financial Aid can be accessed at https://financialaid.tamu.edu/.
 Students should consult the Department of Student Financial Aid if seeking financial assistance for tuition or other fees.
-All scholarships, grants, and loans are applied to any outstanding charges before installments are calculated.
+All scholarships, grants and loans are applied to any outstanding charges before installments are calculated.
 Students who receive Veteran's benefits need to contact the Veteran Financial Aid Office and communicate immediately with the EPSY Graduate Advising Office.

-A limited number of EPSY Scholarships, Fellowships, and Graduate Assistantships are available for Ph.D. students.
+A limited number of EPSY Scholarships, Fellowships, and Graduate Assistantships are available for PhD students.
 For application information, please contact the EPSY Graduate Advising Office.
-More information about the Graduate Assistantship is in its own section below.